Uniqueness of the multiplicative cyclotomic trace

-where here $\Scat^{\sflat}$ denotes the full subcategory of $\Scat$ consisting of the small simplicial categories with mapping spaces of the homotopy type of cofibrant objects and $(\Scat^{\sflat})_*$ the pointed objects therein.
-The functor $\Phi$ satisfies the requirements of corollary~\ref{cor:indufunc}, and so we have an induced map of $\i$-operads
+where $\Scat^{\f}$ denotes the full subcategory of fibrant simplicial categories and $(\Scat)_*$ denotes the pointed simplicial categories (which means that all the mapping complexes have basepoints).
+The functor $\Phi$ satisfies the requirements of Proposition~\ref{cor:indufunc}, and so we have an induced map of symmetric monoidal $\i$-categories

-where here $\tilde{W}$ denotes the class of DK-equivalences of spectral categories (instead of the Morita equivalences).
-The comparison of \cite[3.20,3.21]{BGT} identifies the functor
+where here $\widetilde{W}$ denotes the class of DK-equivalences of spectral categories.
+Next, by Proposition~\ref{prop:flatprops}, composing with the symmetric monoidal localization at the Morita equivalences of spectral categories gives rise to a map of symmetric monoidal $\i$-categories